Public-Health-Scotland/National-Stats-Template/README.md

 ## Download the necessary files

-To download the necessary files, click on *Clone or download -> Download ZIP* and save it to the folder of your choice.
+* To download the necessary files, click on *Clone or download -> Download ZIP* and save it to the folder of your choice.
 ![Download zip example](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMarkdown7.PNG)
-* Go to the zip file, right click on it and choose *WinZip -> Extract to here*.
+* Go to the zip file and unzip it (e.g. If you have WinZip, right click on it and choose *WinZip -> Extract to here*).
 * You should see the files that are below.

 	![Folder example](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMarkdown_Basic2.PNG)